amorist/awesome/README.md

 - [electron-userland/electron-forge](https://github.com/electron-userland/electron-forge) - A complete tool for creating, publishing, and installing modern Electron applications
 - [grafana/grafana](https://github.com/grafana/grafana) - The open and composable observability and data visualization platform.
 Visualize metrics, logs, and traces from multiple sources like Prometheus, Loki, Elasticsearch, InfluxDB, Postgres and many more.
 - [sunface/datav](https://github.com/sunface/datav) - 📊https://datav.io is a modern APM, provide observability for your business, application and infrastructure.
 It's also a lightweight alternative to Grafana.
-- [nocodb/nocodb](https://github.com/nocodb/nocodb) - 🔥 🔥 🔥 Open Source Airtable Alternative - turns any MySQL, Postgres, SQLite into a Spreadsheet with REST APIs.
+- [nocodb/nocodb](https://github.com/nocodb/nocodb) - 🔥 🔥 🔥 Open Source Airtable Alternative
 - [doczjs/docz](https://github.com/doczjs/docz) - ✍ It has never been so easy to document your things!
 - [microsoft/vscode-pull-request-github](https://github.com/microsoft/vscode-pull-request-github) - GitHub Pull Requests for Visual Studio Code
 - [kactus-io/kactus](https://github.com/kactus-io/kactus) - :cactus: A true version control tool for designers